-But, even though you can’t get pregnant from anal itself, it’s still possible (say what?).
+Even though you can’t get pregnant from anal itself, it’s still possible that sperm can enter your vagina by another means and cause pregnancy (say what?).

 Going through the backdoor is a pretty common item on the sexual menu for women.
 One study, found more than a third of U.S. women said they’d had anal with a male partner in the past 3 months.
 Another study found that 13 percent of women had anal in the past 12 months, while 36 percent of women had done so in their lifetime.

-These stats may vary, but one thing is certain: People are out there plundering the booty.
-Here’s what you need to know when it comes to pregnancy risk and anal sex.
+These stats may vary (and depend pretty heavily on self-reporting), but one thing is certain: People are out there plundering the booty.
+So here’s what you need to know when it comes to pregnancy risk and anal sex.

-The short answer is no, you can’t get pregnant from anal sex.
+No, you can’t get pregnant from anal sex directly.
 The vagina and the anus are neighbors, but they aren’t connected.

-The long answer is, well… a little more complicated.
-The big “IF” comes from unprotected anal sex when sperm is spilled outside of the vulva and makes its way inside the vagina.
-According to Planned Parenthood, this is unlikely, but totally possible.
+The big “IF” comes from unprotected anal sex when sperm spills outside of the vulva and makes its way inside the vagina by various means.
+According to Planned Parenthood, this is unlikely but totally possible.

 - During unprotected anal sex, the ejaculate might spill out of the anus and leak onto the vulva.
-The cum would then have to get from the vulva (outside) to the vagina (inside).
+The semen would then have to get from the vulva (outside) to the vagina (inside).

 - During protected anal sex, the condom breaks and the semen drips on the vulva, making its way into vagina.